 Foods the Rodents are After

-House mice like to feed on the items that are likely to be in your pantry such as grains, cereals, and oats.
+House mice like to feed on the items that are likely to be in your pantries such as grains, cereals, and oats.
 They will also eat plants and vegetables, but a really hungry mouse will eat almost anything it can get its tiny paws on.

 Rats, on the other hand, are opportunistic feeders, and they will eat anything and everything.
 They will happily chow down on your pantry items, your pet’s food, and even your garbage.
 Whatever food item they can easily find is good enough for this particular rodent.